StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 }
 ```

-Like we explained in [**Single Application Set Up**](../single-application/index.html), you are free to choose between serving your app with it's framework's tools or simply building it and letting [**Glue42 Core CLI**](../../../what-is-glue42-core/core-concepts/cli/index.html) serve it from the file system.
+Like we explained in **Single Application Set Up**, you are free to choose between serving your app with it's framework's tools or simply building it and letting [**Glue42 CLI**](../../cli/index.html) serve it from the file system.

 Before we continue, we need to tell our Angular app (ApplicationB) that it is no longer served at root.
 By default React, Angular and basically any other framework will configure their assets, scripts, client-side routing logic, etc as if the app is served at root level.
 This makes sense from the frameworks' perspective, but in our case, ApplicationB is served from a route `/apptwo/`.
 This is framework-specific and has nothing to do with Glue42 Core, but we will explain it for Angular and React.